music-suite/music-suite/docs/src/User-Guide.md

 stretch (4+1/2) c
 ```

-Note: in Western classical theory *stretch* and *compress* are known as augmentation and diminishion, respectively.
+> Note: In classical theory *stretch* and *compress* are known as augmentation and diminishion, respectively.

 We count positions from the first beat in the first bar, so in 4/4 time, `0` means the first beat, `1/4` (or `0.25`) means the second beat and so on.